ballet/ballet/docs/feature_engineering_guide.rst

 .. include:: fragments/feature-engineering-guide-second-feature.py
   :code: python

 The feature requests one input, the ``Lot Frontage`` column.
-It's transformer is a ``SimpleImputer`` instance.
+It's transformer is a :py:class:`~ballet.eng.sklearn.SimpleImputer` instance.
 It will receive as its input a DataFrame with one column.
 So we get the following behavior when the feature is executed as part of a pipeline:

 - during training (fit-stage), the transformer will compute the mean of the ``Lot Frontage`` values that are not missing
 - during training (transform-stage), the transformer will replace missing values with the computed training mean
 - during testing (transform-stage), the transformer will replace missing values with the computed training mean

-The ``SimpleImputer`` is re-exported by Ballet from scikit-learn; see the full assortment of transformers that are available in :py:mod:`ballet.eng`.
+The :py:class:`~ballet.eng.sklearn.SimpleImputer` is re-exported by Ballet from scikit-learn; see the full assortment of transformers that are available in :py:mod:`ballet.eng`.

 A third example
 ^^^^^^^^^^^^^^^